 Understanding the relationship of partner practice and the practice and mastery of ukemi (falling) are mandatory for safety and refining one's technique.

 The concept and physical application of irimi (entering), awase (blending) and kimusubi (matching) must be practiced mindfully with timing of kokyu (breath).

-All classes start with a warm up and end with a cool down to help one build stamina and mobility in the body, clear the mind and prevent injury.
+All classes allow one to build stamina and mobility in the body, clear the mind and prevent injury.

 In addition to attending regular Aikido classes, it is highly recommended that all members develop and maintain a daily exercise routine including range of motion, cardio and core work for overall health and well being.

 Good health is to be considered one's most important asset and proper nutrition mandatory to maintain mental and physical fitness and the key to healing injury and illness efficiently.

 Bukiwaza is the practice and application of armed technique and the key that opens the path to understanding the unarmed technique of Aikido taijutsu.

 As bukiwaza is learned, practiced and skill developed, the feeling and application of technique becomes non-different and flows weapon to weapon, armed to unarmed or hand to hand.